 The Disadvantage of Taking the Dubai Metro

 Taking the train from Dubai International Airport to the downtown area is convenient.
-If you want to take it to get to your hotel, make sure your hotel is walking distance from a Metro Station.
+If you want to take it to get to your hotel, make sure your hotel is walking distance from a Metro Station (check on the map widget).
 If this is not the case, consider other more suitable transport options.

 Dubai Metro services end at midnight, so if your flight arrives after that, you will need to take another transport option.